Wilfred2002/Python-Autoclicker/README.md

 ## How to Run

 Make sure to install pynput.
-Download autoclicker.py your terminal and type the command below
+Download autoclicker.py your terminal and type the commands below
 ```bash
 pip install pynput
 ```